This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Sizing and Shape

-When evaluating your peppers for harvest, look for:
+When evaluating your peppers for ideal harvest timing, check these key factors:

 Harvesting Techniques